 In 2003, the Sarasota and Charlotte County Beach Restoration Study was completed.
-The purpose of the study was to investigate the extent and nature of Gulf shoreline erosion and examine the technical, regulatory and financial feasibility of large scale erosion control actions for consideration in the development of the Strategic Beach Management Plan.
-The study area included all of the unincorporated shoreline of Sarasota County and Charlotte County to Gasparilla Pass.
-The Town of Longboat Key, the City of Sarasota, the City of Venice and Gasparilla Island were excluded because they have pursued their own studies and erosion control projects.
+The purpose of the study was to investigate the extent and nature of Gulf shoreline erosion and examine the technical, regulatory, and financial feasibility of large-scale erosion control actions for consideration in the development of the Strategic Beach Management Plan.
+The study area included all the unincorporated shoreline of Sarasota County and Charlotte County to Gasparilla Pass.
+The Town of Longboat Key, the City of Sarasota, the City of Venice, and Gasparilla Island were excluded because they have pursued their own studies and erosion control projects.
 The study area totals more than 32 miles of shoreline and represents an effort by the State to address these issues on a regional basis.
+A Baseline Coastal Resilience Analysis of Sarasota County was conducted in May 2021, addressing the first two steps within the Florida Resilient Coastlines Program framework.
+The first step established context for the coastal setting through the determination of the active and historical shoreline changes occurring along coastal ranges with no record of past sediment management projects.
+Afterwards, the second step involved conducting a countywide vulnerability assessment of the coastal communities and infrastructure.
+This determined the susceptibility of all land above the designated MHHW line to simulations of a 1-in-50-year storm surge and up to 3 feet of predicted sea level rise.
+This coastal resiliency analysis will be followed by further research endeavors of countywide vulnerability that will potentially lead to the development of adaptation alternatives to be adopted and implemented by the county.